07 May The Slow Fashion Innovation Program

-Working together for one month, we will be developing new collections, putting you in contact with suppliers of sustainable materials and local manufacturing, and afterward, we are going to help you sell your amazing work!
-Are you interested in joining us on this amazing journey at the Slow Fashion Innovation Program?
+Working together for two months in The Slow Fashion Program, we will be developing new collections, putting you in contact with suppliers of sustainable materials and local manufacturing, and afterward, we are going to help you sell your amazing work!
+Are you interested in joining us on this amazing journey?

 Our goal is to help you quickly learn about slow production to bring to the world more sustainable brands.